SAP Data Warehouse Cloud (DWC): the future of data warehousing

 Story Builder

-The Story Builder connects the DWC with the integrated SAC.
-Various functions are made available in it to create reports and subsequently visualise key figures.
-If a dedicated SAC is already available, it can also be used as an alternative.
+The Story Builder connects the Datasphere (formerly DWC) with the integrated SAC.
+In this, various functions are made available for the creation of reports and thus for the visualization of key figures.
+If a dedicated SAC is already available, this can also be used as an alternative.

 Further information on the SAC can be found here.
 (INSERT LINK TO SAC)